 # Dog Breed Detector

-In this tutorial, you will build a detection model able to recognize dog breeds in video frames.
+In this tutorial, you will build a detection model capable of recognizing dog breeds in video frames.

 You will learn how to: